Mu'in al-Din Chishti: Dargah Sharif

 The tomb (dargāh) of Muʿīn al-Dīn became a deeply venerated site in the century following the preacher's death in March 1236.
 Honoured by members of all social classes, the tomb was treated with great respect by many of the era's most important Sunni rulers, including Muhammad bin Tughluq, the Sultan of Delhi from 1324 to 1351, who visited the tomb in 1332 to commemorate the memory of the saint.
 In a similar way, the later Mughal emperor Akbar (d.
 1605) visited the shrine no less than fourteen times during his reign.

 In the present day, the tomb of Muʿīn al-Dīn continues to be one of the most popular sites of religious visitation for Sunni Muslims in the Indian subcontinent, with over "hundreds of thousands of people from all over the Indian sub-continent assembling there on the occasion of [the saint's] ʿurs or death anniversary."
 Additionally, the site also attracts many Hindus, who have also venerated the Islamic saint since the medieval period.
 A bomb was planted on 11 October 2007 in the Dargah of Sufi Saint Khawaja Moinuddin Chishti at the time of Iftar had left three pilgrims dead and 15 injured.
 A special National Investigation Agency (NIA) court in Jaipur punished with life imprisonment the two convicts in the 2007 Ajmer Dargah bomb blast case.

-Controversy

-The Khwaja have allegedly claimed to destroy the idols of temples.
-When he had settled in Ajmer, everyday his servants bought a cow, slaughtered it and ate it.
-This enraged the Hindus and they swore to drive the Musalmans away.